 3-4 demonstrated a statistical significant higher DMFS with the higher fluorosis level."

 Ermiş RB, Koray F, Akdeniz BG - "Dental caries and fluorosis in low- and

-fluorosis) was observed for schoolchildren aged 5...The results of this study indicated that children had increased odds of dental caries when enamel defect was present, both in deciduous and permanent
+opacity and dental fluorosis) was observed for schoolchildren aged 5...The results of this study indicated that children had increased odds of dental caries when enamel defect was present, both in deciduous and

 "The incidence of dental caries was positively correlated to the quantity of dental fluorosis

 (χ2MH=12.060,P0.01;OR=1.954,P0.01).
 There was significant linear correlation(χ2=12.715,P0.01);caries prevalence rate is in upgrade trend with aggravation of dental fluorosis (χ2=14.846,P0.01).

 With the severity of dental fluorosis, caries prevalence is rising.

 Reducing the incidence of dental fluorosis should become an important measure to prevent dental

 Ibrahim YE, Bjorvatn K, Birkeland JM - "Caries and dental fluorosis in a 0.25 and a 2.5 ppm fluoride area in the

 "Analyses based on children in the 2.5 ppm area alone, showed significantly higher DMFT